What is a Colonoscopy?

 What happens before your procedure?

-At either the Endoscopy Center of Colorado Springs, or at Penrose if your insurance requires you to have your procedure there, you will be registered as a patient, will be given a consent form to read and to sign, and will have the opportunity to ask the nurse and doctor questions.
+When you have a colonoscopy in Colorado Springs at one of our endoscopy centers or in the hospital, you will be registered as a patient, given a consent form to read and to sign, and you will have the opportunity to ask the nurse and doctor questions.
 An IV catheter will be placed in an arm or hand vein.
 You will be instructed to arrive 1 hour before your scheduled procedure time in order to properly prepare for the procedure.

 Your physician will go over the procedure again with you, and if all questions have been answered, will give you medications to achieve a conscious sedation.
 Most patients tolerate the procedure very well with little memory of the actual procedure.
 Our goal is to ensure you have a comfortable experience, and we will provide as much sedation as we can safely administer titrated to your individual needs.